Swaddle/qGeod/README.md

 * Requires the Armadillo matrix library, which are header files only.
 For downloads and installation instructions see http://arma.sourceforge.net/docs.html

-* Leapfrog solver routine in src/solvers

-* /src/core contains templated Nelder Mead solver, code to generate Pauli matrices, and an implementation of the Nelder Mead for the unitary group
+* When run with MPI, uses a leap-frog technique to calculate geodesics to far away unitaries.

-* Build with 'make'.
-Produces one
+* Build with 'make'

 ### Running the code?

-* Require a qGeod.mat, this file is where you set the desired unitary operations
+* Input is a qGeod.mat.
+This file is where you set the target unitary operation.

-* './qGeod'
+* 'type ./qGeod to see options '

 ### Contribution guidelines